 If you have the time I would recommend picking two of the three Gili Islands to stay a couple of nights on each, as each island has a completely different personality.

-Please note: Prices are per night and were accurate at the time of this post.
+Please note: Prices are per night in AUD and were accurate at the time of this post.

 Splurge: Luxury Accommodation In Gili Air